Western Carolina Ear, Nose, and Throat

 Anesthesia

 NuVent™ may be used in the office or the OR.
-Your provider will discuss your anesthesia options, which will depend on the extent of disease and other factors.
+We will discuss your anesthesia options, which will depend on the extent of disease and other factors.

 Image Guidance System (IGS)